joe7575/conio/README.md

-# Turbo C like <conio.h> for windows and Linux
+# Turbo C like <conio.h> for Lua

-This library implements (parts) the of old Turbo C conio.h See header file for suported functions.
+This library implements (parts) the of old Turbo C "conio.h" See header file for suported functions.

 To avoid name conflicts a prefix "c_" was added into the original functions.